Kelechi Udegbe

-Kelechi Udegbe is a Nigerian film actor and voice over artist.
+Kelechi Udegbe is a Nigerian actor.
 He is best known for starring as the lead character in Officer Titus.
 Since his screen debut in 2009, Kelechi has starred in several films and soaps including Behind The Smile, Ojuju, Taxi Driver: Oko Ashewo, Horn Free Day and Kpians: The Feast of Souls.

 Education

 Kelechi went to a boarding school for his secondary school education.

 Career

 In 2005 the actor enrolled in the Pencil Film and Television Institute (PEFTI) in Lagos for three months.
 He was drawn to the performances of Martin Lawrence, Will Smith, Eddie Murphy etc. He has featured in movies that have enjoyed positive reception and has been nicknamed The Performer.